averak/MelBank/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-Sound separation of multiple speakers on a single channel.
+This project objective is to separate the sound of multiple speakers on a single channel.

-## Description

-Enables not only noise-speech separation but also speech-speech separation.
+It enables not only noise-speech separation, but also speech-speech separation.

 ## Requirement